tom-f-oconnell/ChemSpiPy/docs/source/guide/gettingstarted.rst

     >>> cs = ChemSpider('<YOUR-SECURITY-TOKEN>')

-All your interaction with the ChemSpider database should now happen through this ChemSpider object.
+All your interaction with the ChemSpider database should now happen through this ChemSpider object, ``cs``.

 Retrieve a Compound
 -------------------